 Personalise your content

 The first thing you should do after you have set up your business pages is to post personalised content.
-Many businesses often fall into the trap of not including logos, details about their business or post stock photos from the internet.

 Encourage your customers to “check in”

 One of the best strategies to use when using social media is to encourage your customers to check in to your page.

 When someone checks into your business page, an update is posted to the individuals timeline, which means, anyone who interacts with that individual can see that they have recently been to your workshop.
 This opens the door to potential future customers and also builds your awareness.

 Ask your customers to leave a Facebook review